Statewide Historic Preservation Plan

 You can also see the activities that apply to the Office of Historic Preservation.

-STATEWIDE HISTORIC PRESERVATION PLANNING
+STATEWIDE HISTORIC PRESERVATION PLANNING: Purpose and Process

-The California Office of Historic Preservation will be updating the Statewide Historic Preservation Plan for California over the course of 2011-12.
 Each State Historic Preservation Office is required to review and revise the State Plan every five years as a condition for receiving a grant from the federal Historic Preservation Fund.
 Information about Statewide Historic Preservation Planning is available online from the National Park Service.

 As statements of public policy in historic preservation, each State Plan serves as a general-level guide for decision-making throughout the state, rather than as a technical encyclopedia of all that is known about the state's historic and cultural resources.
 The State Plan